MrWillCom/awesome/README.md

 *   [alexeyraspopov/picocolors](https://github.com/alexeyraspopov/picocolors) - The tiniest and the fastest library for terminal output formatting with ANSI colors

 *   [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
-Support deepseek-r1

 *   [anatolyzenkov/button-stealer](https://github.com/anatolyzenkov/button-stealer) - A Chrome extension that “steals” a button from every website you open.